-SCP with Java
+Secure Copy (SCP) with Java

 SCP (Secure Copy) allows the files in the local file system or a remote file system to be copied to the local files system or a remote file system.
 This uses SSH for data transfer and provides the same authentication and same level of security as SSH.

 Note: The remote host can be the same

-How SCP with Java?
+How to SCP with Java?

 Design and Implementation

-Initially user have to identify the remote hosts that user are going to copy the files from and copy the files to.
-It can be a host name or an IP.
-Then user has to create a
+Initially, the user has to identify the remote hosts that the user is going to copy the files from and copy the files to.
+It can be a host-name or an IP.
+Then the user has to create a

 In this example the private key is provided for the authentication.
-So that the public key of local machine is saved in authorized_keys of the remote machine.
+So that, the public key of local machine is saved in authorized_keys of the remote machine.

-Needless to say, SSH provides support for secure remote login, secure file transfer, and secure TCP/IP and X11…www.jcraft.com
+Needless to say, SSH provides support for secure remote login, secure file transfer, and secure TCP/IP and X11…